 My name is Amy, which means be•loved: dearly loved : dear to the heart.

 It is nearly destructive for me to not feed a creative outlet.
-When I am not experimenting in the kitchen or embarrassing my two teens,.
+When I am not experimenting in the kitchen or embarrassing my two teens, I work with college students.
 I have been known to decorate and spray paint anything that stays still.
-I also pull weeds in the backyard in my humble attempt to replicate my grandmother’s rose garden.
+I also pull weeds in the backyard in my humble attempt to replicate my grandmother’s garden.

 Ovarian cancer refocused my faith when I was 29.